 But another set of researchers—these based at University of BorĂ¥s, Kristianstad University, University of Copenhagen, and RISE Research Institutes of Sweden—find it’s harder to keep your cool when there are barriers to you getting to the cool.
 The chilled groceries, that is.
 These researchers watched shoppers and interviewed shoppers, including seniors, in situations where grocery store cooler cabinets either had doors or didn’t have doors.

 The conclusion was that the doors created barriers of various sorts.
 There was the added challenge for seniors of holding the door open with one hand while reaching for the merchandise with the other.
-The challenge of navigating a shopping cart to the right location in front of where the cabinet door opens, especially when other shoppers or stocking clerks also were aiming for that prime place.
-Sometimes, the challenge of selecting the right door to pull open because moisture condensed on the inside of the door glass, clouding a clear view.
-With some shoppers, a discomfort touching door handles which many others had apparently contaminated already.
+The challenge of navigating a shopping cart to the location in front of where the cabinet door opens, especially when other shoppers or stocking clerks also are aiming for that prime place.
+Sometimes, the challenge of selecting the best door to pull open because moisture has condensed on the inside of the door glass, clouding a clear view.
+With some shoppers, a discomfort touching door handles many others have apparently contaminated already.
 For these and more reasons, about 75% of the senior shoppers in the study ended up asking others for help retrieving items from merchandise cooler cabinets with doors.

 That’s not to say everybody preferred the no-doors configuration.
 Some of the shoppers said the doors made the merchandise look more neatly arranged, kept unpleasant food odors contained, and protected the shopper from cold air.
 That third reason should be of particular interest to retailers serving senior citizens.
 Compared to younger shoppers, seniors are more likely to feel lonely, and lonely people prefer warmer store environments.